Shona’s top tip for aspiring authors: Read your genre to see what is currently selling, but also read widely. Be a magpie and learn from other genres.

 She lives in Western Australia and when she isn’t writing or reading she loves to cook, cross stitch and research places she’d one day like to travel.

 Why do you write?

 I’ve always made up stories.
 They used to be just to entertain myself, but while I was on maternity leave I started writing them down.
 It was about three years before I got serious about wanting to be published.
 Even now I write the stories I’m interested in and that I want to read—I have to because I spend so long working on them.

 What would you be doing if you weren’t a writer?

 I’d probably still be a civil designer (designing roads, drainage and sewerage infill etc), and I’d probably have more free time for my other hobbies like cross stitch.
 However, I’d still be a reader and I’d still be making up stories to entertain myself.

 What was your toughest obstacle to becoming published?

-What do you wish you’d been told before you set out to become an illustrator?
+What do you wish you’d been told before you set out to become an author?

 What’s the best advice you were ever given?